 The women of Ms. Wheelchair USA make an impact throughout the country each year, serving both their platforms and The Dane Foundation.
 In 2017, the Ms. Wheelchair USA Ambassador program was founded.
 The Ms. Wheelchair USA Ambassador program provides a long-term title for women who

-have competed in the national competition, more than once, but did not win the national crown.
-The women that are chosen to wear this crown and title have the desire to serve at the national level and become hands-on in the year-long operation of Ms. Wheelchair USA and The Dane Foundation.
+have competed in the national competition, more than once, but did not win the national crown but placed in the top 5.
+The women that are chosen to wear this crown and title have the desire to serve at the national level, and become hands-on in the year-long operation of Ms. Wheelchair USA and The Dane Foundation.
 They become program spokespersons, platform advocates, and occasional stand-ins for the titleholder when she is unavailable.

 The first Ms. Wheelchair USA Ambassador, Dianna Warren, was crowned in 2017 and continues to serve each year as a contestant liaison, program representative, and participates full-time in pageant and Dane Foundation programs at an executive team level.